University of Technology Sydney

 Criteria:

-Engagement with the exercise tasks (professional profile with all fields completed, up to date CV, identifying job opportunities and producing a job application).
+Engagement with the exercise tasks (creation of a professional profile with all fields completed, up-to-date CV and identification of job opportunities).

 Completion of a reflection on your experiences.